OpenVidu/openvidu.io-docs/docs/home/index.md

  3. You also need a new valid _token_ for this session.
 Ask openvidu-server for it passing the _sessionId_.
  4. Finally return both parameters to your frontend, where using openvidu-browser you may initilize your session with _sessionId_ and then connect to it with _token_.
 Good news: **the code is exactly the same as explained before in [Code description](#code-description) section**

 > Communication between _Your Back_ and _openvidu-server_ modules is outlined in the diagram, but it does not correspond to the real methods.
-Remember you can handle this from your backend by consuming the [REST API](#rest-api) or by using [openvidu-backend-client](#openvidu-backend-client) package.
+Remember you can handle this from your backend by consuming the [REST API](/docs/api/REST-API/) or by using [openvidu-java-client](#openvidu-backend-client) / [openvidu-node-client](#openvidu-node-client)

 ## Running a secure videocall application